deepankchauhan/creditcard/README.md

 # creditcard
-This repository has a program which verifies whether a given credit card number is legit or not
+This repository has a program which verifies whether a given credit card number is legit or not.